 Attempts to capture the bloodthirsty family were immediately made by both law officers and vigilantes alike.
 Though no one ever collected on the rewards offered, rumors began to fly of several parties who had captured and killed the Benders.
 One vigilante group claimed to have shot down the men and Ma Bender, and burned Kate alive, as the witch they believed her to be.
 Another group claimed they had caught the Benders while escaping to the south and lynched them before throwing their bodies into the Verdigris River.
 Yet another group claimed to have killed the Benders during a gunfight and buried their bodies on the prairie.

 However, none of these tales were ever confirmed, nor bodies found, so most thought that the Benders had managed to escape.
 For years, sightings of Ma Bender and Kate were reported and in 1889, two women were actually extradited from Michigan on the charge.
-Though the pair was jailed, the case was eventually dropped for lack of evidence.
+Though the pair were jailed, the case was eventually dropped for lack of evidence.

 Of the “family,” Pa Bender was actually found to have been a man named John Flickinger, from either Germany or Holland.
 Though he allegedly committed suicide in 1884 in Lake Michigan, others believed that Ma and Kate murdered him because he had fled Cherryvale with all the cash and valuables they had taken from their victims.

 Ma Bender was born Almira Meik in the Adirondacks and married as a teenager to a man named George Griffith.
 After bearing him a dozen children, including Kate, Mr. Griffith suddenly died, some said of a “bad place on his head,” resembling a “dent” that might be made with a hammer.
-Afterwards, she reportedly remarried several times, killing those husbands too, as well as three of her older children so they could not testify against her.
+Afterward, she reportedly remarried several times, killing those husbands too, as well as three of her older children so they could not testify against her.

 John, Jr. was actually found to have been a man named John Gebhardt.
-His habit of laughing aimlessly was what led to him being described as a “half-wit,” though many, afterwards, believed this was simply a ruse to disguise his clever nature.
+His habit of laughing aimlessly was what led to him being described as a “half-wit,” though many, afterward, believed this was simply a ruse to disguise his clever nature.
 Though most were led to believe John and Kate were sister and brother, others said that they sometimes passed as man and wife.
 The two were known to have had a relationship and further tales abounded that when Kate became pregnant, they would simply bash in the baby’s head once it was born.
 After the Benders‘ escape, one detective, who had closely followed all the leads, said that he had traced Gebhardt to the outlaw country along the Texas/New Mexico border where he had found that the criminal had died of apoplexy.

 Kate was the fifth child of Ma Bender and was born as Eliza Griffith.
 At some point, she married and went by the name of Sara Eliza Davis.
 Allegedly, while “working” at the Bender Inn, she also earned her keep as a prostitute, adding an additional amount to the traveler’s bill for the privilege of laying with her.
 In the end, it was Kate who was primarily blamed for the numerous bloody murders – that even at her young age, was the inspiration for the crimes.